-There has been so much anticipation around the arrival of Britannia and the wait is almost over.
-This new for 2015 ship launches on the 5th of March with her maiden cruise commencing on the 14th.
-She is the largest vessel ever built for the UK market and will feature prominent and patriotic livery which includes the largest Union Jack of its kind painted on her bow.
+There was so much anticipation around the arrival of Britannia prior to her debut in 2015.
+She is the largest vessel ever built for the UK market and features prominent and patriotic livery which includes the largest Union Jack of its kind painted on her bow.

-Aimed at foodies and families, Britannia will be a ship for everyone.
-Whilst some of the P&O fleet, Adonia, Arcadia and Oriana, are singled out as being adult only ships, she will offer entertainment that young cruisers will enjoy just as much as older ones.
-She will overtake Ventura as the largest ship in the fleet as is designed to represent the best of British, from the red, white and blue on her hull to the 70 different varieties of beer that are served in her bars.
+Aimed at foodies and families, Britannia is a ship for everyone.
+Whilst some of the P&O fleet, Arcadia and Oriana, are singled out as being adult-only ships, she offers entertainment that young cruisers enjoy just as much as older ones.
+She overtook Ventura as the largest ship in the fleet as is designed to represent the best of British, from the red, white and blue on her hull to the 70 different varieties of beer that are served in her bars.

-Whilst the dining venues range from the oriental flavours offered in Atul Kochhar’s Sindhu restaurant to the perfect patisserie options in Eric Lanlard’s Market Café, the faces behind the food will also be making an appearance.
-P&O have gathered their own brigade of food heroes featuring the aforementioned Lanlard and Kochhar along with James Martin, wine expert Ollie Smith, and the infamous Marco Pierre White.
+Whilst the dining venues range from the oriental flavours offered in Sindhu to the perfect patisserie options in Eric Lanlard’s Market Café, the faces behind the food also make an appearance.
+P&O have gathered their own brigade of food heroes featuring the aforementioned Lanlard, along with wine expert Ollie Smith and the fiery Marco Pierre White.

-It’s not all about eating the food during your Britannia cruise though as there will also be the chance to get involved in the making of it too.
-James Martin will host regular culinary classes in the Cookery Club, whilst specific sailings will also feature tutorials from a further long list of names that includes Mary Berry and Antonio Carluccio.
+It’s not all about eating the food during your Britannia cruise, though, as there will also be the chance to get involved in the making of it too.
+Culinary classes are hosted in the Cookery Club, whilst specific sailings also feature tutorials from a further long list of names that includes Antonio Carluccio.
 Special classes will also be held for children so that they can get their hands dirty too.